Cody Bellinger Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Bellinger is batting .276 with 12 doubles, a triple, seven home runs and 17 walks.
+- Bellinger has 12 doubles, a triple, seven home runs and 18 walks while batting .280.

-- Bellinger will look to extend his nine-game hitting streak.
-He's batting .421 during his last outings.
+- Bellinger will look to extend his 10-game hitting streak.
+He's batting .450 during his last games.

-- Bellinger has driven in a run in 20 games this season (38.5%), including three games with more than one RBI (5.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Bellinger has picked up an RBI in 39.6% of his games this year, with more than one RBI in 5.7% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 57.7% of his games this season, with two or more runs scored in 11.5%.
+- He has scored in 31 games this season (58.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.